 Absences: It is the responsibility of the guardian to notify the student's attendance center as soon as the guardian knows the student will not be attending school.
 This can be done via phone call or email listed above 24 hours a day.
 If the school is not notified of the absence, it will be counted as unexcused.
 The guardian may rectify this by giving verbal or email notice within two days of the reason for the absence or provide necessary documentation.
 The administrator reserves the right to verify an absence as excused or unexcused and may request evidence or written verification of the student's reason for absence.
 Student absences approved by the administrator are excused absences.
 Excused absences may include, but are not limited to:

-- Illness as long as an attendance contract is not in place - Medically documented chronic or extended illness, hospitalization, or doctor's care, or school nurse's approval - Medical or dental care - Death or serious illness in the family - Religious holidays requiring absences from school - Court appearances or other legal proceedings beyond the control of the family - Class time missed because of attendance at a school-sponsored trip or activity - Other verified emergency as approved by the building administrator - Other reasons which can be justified from an educational standpoint and which are approved by the building administrator
+- Illness as long as an attendance contract is not in place - Medically documented chronic or extended illness, hospitalization, or doctor's care, or school nurse's approval - Medical or dental care - Death or serious illness in the family - Religious holidays requiring absences from school - Court appearances or other legal proceedings beyond the control of the family - Class time missed because of attendance at a school-sponsored trip or activity - · Other verified emergency as approved by the building administrator - Other reasons which can be justified from an educational standpoint and which are approved by the building administrator

 Arriving Late and Leaving Early: Arriving at school or class after the official start time constitutes tardy.
 If a student is consistently arriving late or leaving early and it is documented, the information will be considered at the District and County Attorney levels.
 Time missed from instruction due to tardiness or leaving early will count towards the cumulative hours a student is absent.

 A student is considered tardy if:

-- Elementary School and Morning Pre-K Enters the school any time after 8:50.
-Afternoon Pre-K if entering anytime after 12:50. - If a student enters the building for the day after these tardy time frames, the school designee will record their entry time into Infinite Campus using the Check In/Check Out feature in which this time will count towards unexcused absences.
+- Elementary School Enters the school any time between 8:50 and 9:15. - If a student enters the building for the day after these tardy time frames, the school designee will record their entry time into Infinite Campus using the Check In/Check Out feature in which this time will count towards unexcused absences.

 Students who are absent from school for any reason will be expected to make arrangements with appropriate school staff to recover the missed learning.
+Students are able to earn full or partial credit for the missed school work as agreed upon by the student and school.